Mathematical Methods of Classical Mechanics: Russian original and translations

-The first Romanian translation, Metodele matematice ale mecanicii clasice, was published in 1980.

-The first Polish translation, "Metody matematyczne mechaniki klasycznej", was published in 1981.

-The first Spanish translation, Mecánica clásica.
-Métodos matemáticos, was published in 1983.

-The first Hungarian translation, A mechanika matematikai módszerei, was published in 1985. А second translation appeared in 2013.

-The first Portuguese translation, Métodos matemáticos da mecânica clássica, was published in 1987.

-The first German translation, Mathematische Methoden der klassischen Mechanik, was published in 1988.

-The first Italian translation, Metodi matematici della meccanica classica, was published in 1992.

-The first Chinese translation, 经典力学的数学方法, was published in 1992.

 Reviews

 The Bulletin of the American Mathematical Society said, "The [book] under review [...] written by a distinguished mathematician [...is one of] the first textbooks [to] successfully to present to students of mathematics and physics, [sic] classical mechanics in a modern setting."

 A book review in the journal Celestial Mechanics said, "In summary, the author has succeeded in producing a mathematical synthesis of the science of dynamics.
 The book is well presented and beautifully translated [...]
 Arnold's book is pure poetry; one does not simply read it, one enjoys it."